Updated: Sep 10

 Despite advances in evidence-based research on the benefits of certain diets, there is a dissemination gap of about 17 years for research to be integrated into clinical practice according to one 2006 study.
 Can you wait 17 years for the paradigms to shift and for the institutions to change?
 Do you have that luxury?
 Do you want to take that risk?

+No one would order a plate of high blood pressure or purchase a bag of diabetes, but how most eat makes them sick.
 Good nutrition can be preventive medicine.
 And the prescriptions could be delicious.
 But its on us to research and self-advocate.

 I am an educator by profession.
 It’s my responsibility to share the research and the facts.
 A doctor can save a life and extend the days of her patient.
 And a teacher who encourages his students to adopt a healthy lifestyle can be a partner in preventive care.